euroargodev/argopy/docs/advanced-tools/metadata/nvs_ref_tables.rst

 .. tip::

-    If you don't know where to start, you can get the list of all available tables with this class method:
+    If you don't know where to start, you can get a dictionary of all available tables with this class method :meth:`ArgoReferenceTable.valid_identifier`:

-    :meth:`ArgoReferenceTable.valid_identifier`
+    .. ipython:: python
+        :okwarning:

+        ArgoReferenceTable.valid_identifier()

 Read attributes